aiven/devportal/docs/tools/terraform/reference/cookbook/kafka-flink-integration-recipe.rst

 If you relate the above diagram to the following example, both source and target Apache Kafka topics are part of the same Apache Kafka cluster.

-The following Terraform script stands up both Apache Kafka and Apache Flink services, creates the service integration, source and target Apacha Kafka topics, an Apache Flink job and two Apache Flink tables.
+The following Terraform script stands up both Apache Kafka and Apache Flink services, creates the service integration, source and target Apache Kafka topics, an Apache Flink job and two Apache Flink tables.

 ``services.tf`` file: